-Northern Way2024-12-20T14:33:45+02:00
+Northern Way2025-04-21T10:06:15+02:00

-34 stages | 820km
+34 Stages | 820km

-A thrilling adventure along the Cantabrian Coast
+An exciting adventure along the Cantabrian coast.

-The Camino del Norte is the second longest route of the Camino de Santiago, only behind the Vía de la Plata.
-It starts in the Basque city of Irún and crosses the autonomous communities of Euskadi, Cantabria, and Asturias to enter the province of Lugo through the town of Ribadeo.
-A fantastic route that will take you to some of the most beautiful beaches in the north, spectacular cliffs, bucolic rural areas, and cities where you can taste the best gastronomy in the country.
+The second longest route of the Camino de Santiago, only behind the Vía de la Plata.
+It starts in the Basque city of Irún and crosses the autonomous communities of Euskadi, Cantabria, and Asturias before entering the province of Lugo through the town of Ribadeo.

 Map of Northern Way